|

 and put a Rx pack up front and try it slope soaring.
 Looks to me to be ideal for

+that also.
 The only EPP carving left to the builder is to cut out the two cavities for the servos

 & to carve out a passage from the rear of the motor cavity to the front of the